ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Cross-platform technology and hybrid apps using WebViews have been rapidly gaining traction among tech companies that have a strong…</blockquote>

 <h3>5.
-SwiftUI WebView with Loader State Handling - <a href="https://medium.com/@kbbinshad/swiftui-webview-with-loader-state-handling-29f726a42f42" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build VS Code Extension Using VueJS - <a href="https://medium.com/simform-engineering/build-vs-code-extension-using-vuejs-0714262af709" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Binshad Karekkatt Basheer`**
+✍️ **posted by `Vidhi Kapadia`**

-<blockquote>In this article, I will explain how to implement a WebView in a SwiftUI app with a loader to indicate when content is loading.
-First, I’ll…</blockquote>
+<blockquote>Supercharge Your Workflow: Craft Custom VS Code Extensions with VueJS</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
-<h3>1.
-FLUTTER: Concurrency and Parallelism? - <a href="https://medium.com/@msanjana/flutter-concurrency-and-parallelism-98c8aabe2daa" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. 🔩 Angular 19 Shifts to Standalone Components by Default — A Major Simplification - <a href="https://medium.com/@tomaszs2/angular-19-shifts-to-standalone-components-by-default-a-major-simplification-77577057c7a6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miyuru Sanjana`**
+✍️ **posted by `Tom Smykowski`**

-<blockquote>At present, user expectations are higher than ever.
-The performance and responsiveness of your mobile applications might be the only…</blockquote>
+<blockquote>Angular 19 is set to revolutionize development with standalone components becoming the default choice.
+This shift addresses Angular’s…</blockquote>

 <h3>2.
-The Math Behind TabTransformer - <a href="https://medium.com/@cristianleo120/the-math-behind-tabtransformer-78b78c12cfc1" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Brave New World for Scientific Discovery: Are AI Research Ideas Better? - <a href="https://medium.com/gitconnected/a-brave-new-world-for-scientific-discovery-are-ai-research-ideas-better-5692c5aa8182" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristian Leo`**
+✍️ **posted by `Salvatore Raieli`**

-<blockquote>The king of tabular data: TabTransformer.
-Here’s how the transformer architecture wins over classical Machine Learning</blockquote>
+<blockquote>Can AI Lead Scientific Discovery?
+Or it is just another uchronia?</blockquote>

 <h3>3.
 Say Goodbye to Try/Catch with This New ECMAScript Operator! 🚀 - <a href="https://medium.com/javascript-in-plain-english/say-goodbye-to-try-catch-with-this-new-ecmascript-operator-e2b798c7b7a8" target="_blank" rel="noopener noreferrer">link</a></h3>